Generic Name: lenvatinib (len VA ti nib)

 Before taking this medicine

-You should not use Lenvima if you are allergic to lenvatinib, or if you have:
+You should not use Lenvima if you are allergic to lenvatinib.

-To make sure Lenvima is safe for you, tell your doctor if you have:
+To make sure Lenvima is safe for you, tell your doctor if you have ever had:

 headaches or vision problems;

+You may need to have a negative pregnancy test before starting this treatment.
 Do not use Lenvima if you are pregnant.
 It could harm the unborn baby.
-Use effective birth control to prevent pregnancy while you are using this medicine and for at least 2 weeks after your treatment ends.
+Use effective birth control to prevent pregnancy while you are using this medicine and for at least 30 days after your last dose.

 How should I take Lenvima?